paketo-community/explorations/dependency-management/architecture.md

    * source URI
-   Function: generate all metadata for the dependency: SHA256, source URI, URI, semantic version, CPE, licenses, pURL deprecation date, ID
+   Function: generate all metadata for the dependency: SHA256, source URI, URI, semantic version, CPE, licenses, pURL deprecation date, ID Also should calculate SHA256 if there isn't one provided

+   ## TODO: investigate
+   Action 5: Set up and expose VM with alternative architecture/Docker for testing